What is Okazaki Castle?

 Q: When is the best time to see the cherry blossoms?

-A: The best time is from late March to early April each year.
-Night illuminations of the cherry blossoms are also recommended.
+A: The best time is usually from late March to early April each year.
+Night illumination of the cherry blossoms is also recommended.

-Q: Is it enjoyable for families with children?
+Q: Is Okazaki Castle suitable for families with children?

 A: Yes.
 The historical exhibits are educational, and the spacious park is ideal for children to enjoy.

-Enjoy a special time at Okazaki Castle, where history and nature harmonize!
+Enjoy a special time at Okazaki Castle, where history and nature come together!